 - 99.73% of the data points will fall within ± three standard deviations from the mean

 Let’s summarize: The normal distribution curve is a probability distribution where the most frequently occurring value is in the middle and other probabilities tail off symmetrically in both directions.
+So distribution is symmetric.

 - Theoretically, it does not reach zero